-Cleaning Solution: To create your own cleaning solution at home, just mix lukewarm water with a few drops of mild dish soap and ammonia.
+1) MAKE CLEANING SOLUTION: To create your own cleaning solution at home, just mix lukewarm water with a few drops of mild dish soap and ammonia.

-If you choose to use a chemical polish, we like the Sunshine Polish Cloth, which is imbedded with cleaning agents for removing tarnish on gold, silver, brass and bronze.
-Simply rub the clean and dry jewelry with the cloth.
+If you choose to use a cloth with a chemical polish, we like the Sunshine Polish Cloth, which is infused with cleaning agents for removing tarnish on gold, silver, brass and bronze.
+Simply rub your clean and dry jewelry with the cloth.
 Never use the same polish cloth for gold and silver.